delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 I do not attempt to explain my code used that much.
 You should really try to implement this yourself in code (if you're a programmer) and perhaps use my code to check over it.
 My code is definitely not the _best_ way to implement it, but it is a way.

 By the end of this article you should have a good understanding of algorithms and data structures.
+Note: In this article algorithmic arrays start at [1] instead of [0].

 # Table of Contents
 1. [What is an Algorithm?](#what-algorithm)